Te Pāti Māori's 'fearless fight' for equality for Māori

 "And that is why I woke up very late in my political life and I am standing here today."

-"The success of the 2020 [general] election wasn't the Labour Party steaming to victory, that was a one-in-one-hundred-year event created by a [Covid] paramedic.
+"The success of the 2020 [general] election wasn't the Labour Party steaming to victory, that was a one-in-100-year event created by a [Covid] pandemic.

 "No, the true story of success was when the Labour Party wins in a landslide that is led by the Māori seats that landslide everywhere.
 And for the first time, our people believed in themselves and didn't need a catalyst issue.
 They believed in themselves enough in the Waiariki [electorate] to get us across the line.